laneboysrc/rc-headless-transmitter/doc/configurator.md

     Sent when there is no pending request from the *Configurator*.
 Contains the current value of selected mixer inputs.
 See below for more information.

     i0, i1: Identifier for the mixer inputs.
-Corresponds to the enumeration called `src_label_t` in the firmware d0..3: Current value of the input.
+Corresponds to the enumeration called `live_t` in the firmware d0..3: Current value of the input.
 Signed 32 bit integer.

     In total a single packet can contain info of up to 4 mixer inputs.